waigania13/carmen/docs/addresses.md

       able to search for, each synonym should have it's own element in the array.
 - `geometry.type`
     - REQUIRED: A geojson `MultiPoint` type
+    - CAN be a `GeometryCollection` but if so it must follow the rules of defined in the [Combined Features](#combined-features) section of the document. `GeometryCollections` cannot follow the format as in the example above.
     - As per above, the `geometry.coordinates` array must be parallel to, and equal in length with the `properties.carmen:intersections` array
-    - CAN be a `GeometryCollection` but if so it must follow the rules of defined in the [Combined Features](#combined-features) section of the document. `GeometryCollections` cannot follow the format as in the example above.

 ### Combined Features

-Combined features allow a feature to be indexed in a more optimized form.
+Combined features allow address-like data to be combined into a single GeoJSON Feature and to be indexed in a more optimized form.
 By default, PT2ITP outputs combined features.

-The major difference between the individual features above and the combined features is simply the level of array nestling.
+The major difference between the individual features above and the combined features is the level of array nesting.

-Combined features are always a `GeometryCollection` type, and each of the address features defined above are nestled to be parallel with the geometry in the collection array that they refer to.
+Combined features are always a `GeometryCollection` type, and each of the address features defined above are nested to be parallel with the geometry in the collection array that they refer to.

 For example, if a geometry collection has an interpolation MultiLineString in position 0, and an address MultiPoint geometry in position 1, then the properties would look like: